alexrobincrabbe/Wordwell/README.md

 ![Chango Font](readme_files/images/chango.png)

-[Mclaren](https://fonts.google.com/specimen/McLaren) Was used for the main text of the site.
-It was chosen to be less stylized and easier to read than the Chango font.
+[Mclaren](https://fonts.google.com/specimen/McLaren) was used for the main text of the site.
+It was chosen to be less stylised and easier to read than the Chango font.

 ![Mclaren Font](readme_files/images/Mclaren.png)

 [Rubik](https://fonts.google.com/specimen/Rubik) was used for the game board.
-It was chosen no be very clean and easily readable.
+It was chosen to be very clean and easily readable.

 ![Rubik Font](readme_files/images/Rubik.png)

 ## Icons

-The favicon was made by taking a screen shoot of the W in the Wordwell logo.
+The favicon was made by taking a screen shot of the W in the Wordwell logo.

 ![Favicon](static/images/favicon.ico)